Mary-Omotayo/data-analysis-portfolio/README.md

 # data-analysis-portfolio
-These are the collections of Data Analysis projects The following are the project contained in this portfolio and their description
+These are the collections of my Data Analysis projects.
+The following are the project contained in this portfolio and their description
 1. Automatic Result Sheet Generator (Excel + VBA) "Developed an automated result sheet system using Excel and VBA to simplify score entry, calculation of totals, averages, grades, and class rankings, designed for easy print-ready reporting in educational institutions."